Where to Stay in Seoul + 5 Best Seoul Hotels (2023 Guide)

 - Go on a temple tour and learn more about Korea’s Buddhist way of life

-- Admire paintings, pottery, sculptures and other forms of art as you explore the many art galleries in the area
+- Admire paintings, pottery, sculptures and other forms of art as you explore the many art galleries in the area.
+Our top picks are the Beautiful Tea Museum and Kyung-in Museum Of Fine Art

 - Meet locals and tourists, and together go on a food and drink tour around Insadong